apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 A `destination` element may be configured with the following attributes:

 * `unified` : If set to true, then routing then there is no difference between sending to a queue or topic of the same name.
-The first time a queue subscriptions is created, it will act like if a durable subscription was created on the topic.

 * `slow_consumer_policy` : Valid values are `block` and `queue`.
 Defaults to `block`.
 This setting defines how topic subscriptions are handled which